tgdnt/passwordstore2bitwarden-csv/readme.md

 # Missing features

+- No handling of TOTP
-- No automatic handling of TOTP or URIs; these aren't lost however, they are left as notes
+- No handling of URIs

+Those fields aren't lost however, they are left as notes, like every other unhandled part of the content of the password file

 # Why